Governor of North Carolina: Executive authority and responsibilities

 The powers and duties of the governor of North Carolina are derived from the Constitution of North Carolina and state statutes.
 The governor is the chief executive of the state and is tasked by the constitution with faithfully carrying out the laws of the state.
 The governor is empowered to request agency heads in state government to report to them in writing on subjects relating to executive duties.
 They are authorized by the constitution to reorganize executive agencies by executive order submitted to the General Assembly, which have "the force of law" unless expressly disapproved by the assembly.
-They are ex officio commander in chief of the North Carolina National Guard—except when the guard is placed into federal service—and are authorized to call it into service "to execute the law".
+The constitution also makes them ex officio commander in chief of the North Carolina National Guard—except when the guard is placed into federal service—and authorizes them to call it into service "to execute the law".
 They are empowered to grant pardons and commutations to convicted criminals and serve as the state's chief representative in intergovernmental matters.
 They are responsible for reviewing extradition requests from other states and issuing a governor's warrant to detain persons for extradition.
 The constitution makes the governor the director of the state budget.
 In this capacity, the governor has the responsibility of monitoring revenue and expenditures to ensure the state maintains a balanced budget and preparing budget recommendations for the General Assembly, which can disregard the proposals in creating the state budget.
 The governor also administers grants and loans provided by the federal government to the state.

-The office has extensive powers of appointment of executive branch officials, some judges, and members of boards and commissions.
-As of 2023, the governor is responsible for over 2,400 appointments to over 350 boards and commissions.
+The office has powers of appointment with regards to executive branch officials, some judges, and members of boards and commissions.
+As of 2024, the governor is responsible for 300 appointments.
 Most executive appointments are not subject to legislative consent and many appointees serve at the pleasure of the governor.
 Some appointments to major state boards, including the State Board of Education and the North Carolina Utilities Commission, require confirmation from either one or both houses of the General Assembly.
+The governor is responsible for appointing the secretaries of the North Carolina Cabinet departments, comprising those responsible for administration, commerce, environmental quality, health and human resources, information technology, military and veterans affairs, natural and cultural resources, public safety, revenue, and transportation.
 Cabinet secretaries are subject to confirmation from the State Senate.
-The governor is empowered to appoint interim officials to any vacant Council of State offices aside from the Lieutenant Governor of North Carolina without legislative assent pending the next state legislative election.
+The governor is empowered to appoint interim officials to any vacant Council of State offices aside from the lieutenant governor without legislative assent pending the next state legislative election.
 They also may fill vacant judicial offices unless otherwise directed by law.
 Some appointments to state boards are reserved for other state officials, and the governor's ability to remove officials has been limited by courts.
 The constitution also allows the governor to devolve some responsibilities upon the lieutenant governor at their discretion.